 During the EBC trek, you will get a pretty basic type of toilet.

 Some teahouses offer rooms with an attached bathroom, and some have separate bathrooms.
-In some tea houses, you may find a small wooden hut outside the teahouse with a hole in the floor above a deep pit.
+In some tea houses, you may find a small wooden hut outside the teahouse with a hole in the floor above a bottomless pit.
 It would help if you remembered that the teahouse does not provide toilet paper.
-So, put that in your packing list.
+So, put that on your packing list.

 Other Facilities at Tea Houses

-• During the trek, you can have a cold shower free of cost.
+- During the trek, you can have a cold shower free of cost.
 However, if you want a hot shower, it will cost you a few dollars.
-The cost ranges from $1-$3, depending on the altitude.
+The price ranges from $1-$3, depending on the altitude.

-• Charging your electronic gadgets are essential during the trek.
+- Charging your electronic gadgets is essential during the trek.
 The rooms won’t have an electricity service.
-So, if you want to charge your devices, you have to charge them in the standard charging hub at the reception.
-Charging your electronic device will cost you around $2-$3 per hour.
+So, if you want to charge your devices, you must charge them in the standard charging hub at the reception.
+Charging your electronic device will cost around $2-$3 per hour.

-• Suppose you want to be connected while on the trail, you purchase a prepaid Data SIM Card.
+- You can purchase a prepaid Data SIM Card if you want to stay connected while on the trail.
 Ncell offers high-speed 3G internet services for the Everest region.
 SIM cards are cheap and available in many stores in Kathmandu.
-Besides this, the teahouses on the EBC trail also provide internet facilities for a surcharge of around $3-$5 per hour.
+The teahouses on the EBC trail also provide internet facilities for a surcharge of around $3-$5 per hour.

 Camping Accommodation

-Camping accommodation is mainly used during the mountain expedition or for the remote and isolated treks like Dhaulagiri, Dolpo, and Kanchenjunga.
+Camping accommodation is mainly used during mountain expeditions or for remote and isolated treks like Dhaulagiri, Dolpo, and Kanchenjunga.
 You will be accommodated in a tent with sleeping bags and liners, and the cooking staff will prepare the food.

 Camping accommodation is thrilling and adventurous, but due to the easy accessibility of tea houses in the Everest region, camping is generally avoided.